AdrianaQyL/lucky-draw/README.md

 #### Timer

 We applied a timer to construct the flashing light effect on the board.
-Everytime when a player click the start button and call the `startDraw` function, the lights will be on in turn (call the `tick` function) every 0.08 seconds.
-We let the light goes around for 5 times to make it look closer to a real-life lucky draw.
+Every time when a player clicks the start button and calls the `startDraw` function, the lights will be on in turn (call the `tick` function) every 0.08 seconds.
+We let the light goes around 5 times to make it look closer to a real-life lucky draw.

 ```
 if (this.timer) {